mvvillarrealblozis/Single-Cycle-RISC-V-Processor/README.md

 ## Tests
 Verified through automated unit and program tests designed for comprehensive functionality validation.

-### Running Tests:
-Refer to the tests directory for instructions on executing these tests.

 ## Development Tools
 - **Digital:** Circuit design and simulation.
 - **Python:** Script provided for creating a decode ROM hex file for instruction decoding.